dmgust2/AvenueCodeChallenge/README.md

 * Improved Todo List main page: Aside from the general look and feel, with more time I could easily 'Ajaxify' the task operations as well and then eliminate the need for various other pages (new task, edit task, task details) and do everything on the main page.
 I think not being able to see subtasks on the main page is my biggest criticism.
-* Improved automated test coverage
+* Improved automated test coverage, including UI tests
 * Fancy table stuff: I briefly looked into expandable/collapsible table rows so you could display tasks and subtasks in the same table view (bundled with inline creation/editing).
 I would most likely use plug-ins for this (e.g. DataTables and JEditable looks promising) which would provide lots of other features like sorting, filtering, search, etc. assuming